 Check to see if the property is eligible by being located in an eligible rural area.

 USDA Loan Advantages

+USDA credit score guidelines do not mandate a minimum credit score requirement.
 Homebuyers can purchase a home with a USDA Loan with zero down payment and zero closing costs.
 Most homebuyers pay closing costs with sellers’ concessions and/or lender credit.
-For more information on buying a home with USDA Loans with no down payment and no closing costs, please contact us at Gustan Cho Associates at 262-716-8151.
+For more information on buying a home with USDA Loans with no down payment and no closing costs, please contact us at Gustan Cho Associates at 800-900-8569.
 Or text us for a faster response.
-Or email us at [email protected] We are available 7 days a week, evenings, weekends, and holidays.
+Or email us at gcho@gustancho.
+We are available 7 days a week, on evenings, weekends, and holidays.